 In the past, CRM solutions were hosted on a company’s own server.
 How expensive and time-consuming would it be for companies to have their own CRM solutions?
 Can you imagine it?
 It can cost millions of dollars and months or years to build a CRM on their own.
 Even after implementation, they were extremely difficult to use.
 So what can be the best solution for this problem?
 Yes, building a CRM that is affordable and works like software as a service.
 That’s what Salesforce was all about.
 Salesforce was started as a software as a service platform and has now become the world’s fifth-largest company.
 Getting certified in Salesforce service could present a number of opportunities to job seekers and professionals like you.
+But you might wonder what is snowflake then?
+Snowflake is also a server and this article will answer your questions about snowflake vs salesforce.

 What is Salesforce?